givelively/gl_lint/README.md

 This is particularly useful for large projects where you don't want to lint all the files in the project.

-At Give Lively, we create `bin/lint` and make it an executable that calls this gem - to make it easy to autocorrect the files you change.
+At Give Lively, we add a file to `bin/lint` and have it call this gem to lint with autocorrect.

 GLLint also adds a way to create a yaml file with all the currently configured rubocop rules (`.rubocop_rules.yml`).
 This is done via `bin/lint --write-rubocop-rules`.
-This file is useful so that you can compare what changes when updating Rubocop rules or changing gems or Ruby versions.
+This file is useful to compare what changes when updating Rubocop rules, changing gems or Ruby versions.

 ## Installation